 6th of May: Mother’s Day

 On the 1st Sunday of May Lithuanians celebrate the Mother’s day.
 It is the day when people express their appreciation and love towards mothers.
-Usually, Lithuanians not only give flowers and candies for their mums but also spend some time together and give them some rest by taking over their regular duties.
-Thankfully, this celebration in Lithuania is not so widely commercialized, but still, flowers’ sellers prepare for celebration much in advance.
+Usually, Lithuanians not only give flowers and candies for their mothers but also spend some time together and give them some rest by taking over their regular duties.

 Many nations worldwide have different dates for this holiday.
 Majority countries in Europe commemorate it on the second Sunday in May, while the Arab world on the Spring equinox.
 There is no specific reason why Lithuanians decided to choose exactly this day and not the middle of May as in many countries around.
 The fact is that the Mother’s day was officially recognized in Lithuania as the National holiday in 1929.
 During the Soviet times, the celebration was eliminated and instead, Lithuanians had to commemorate International Women’s day.
 Of course, some families still secretly greeted their mothers in May.
 Finally, just one month before restoration of Lithuanian’s independence in 1990, the 9th of February, Lithuanian parliament brought the Lithuanian celebrations such as Easter, Christmas, and others together with the Mother’s day back to National holiday list.

 19th of May: Street Music Day

-This is probably one of the best days in Vilnius in May.
-It is dedicated to street music.
+This is probably one of the best days in Vilnius in May, dedicated to street music.
 Everyone who can play any instrument is welcome to participate in this festival.
 All of the streets of Vilnius and other Lithuanian cities will be full of different sounds of music, from very famous artists to the unknown musicians.
 It is the best opportunity to discover new talents around every corner.
 The idea of Street music day born in 2007.
 Andrius Mamontovas- a famous Lithuanian musician was behind the idea.
 During the ten years of existence, this event reached the neighboring countries such as Latvia, Belarus and even have spread further to Ukraine and Georgia.

 You can find more information about it here.